 Then we saw that local cats were also watering the plants, using the square as a scentmarking station.This is an important cat ritual, telling them which of their rivals is out & about.
 First they sniff, then they turn round & spritz.
 We had hoped for a small wildflower collection, not a cats’ toilet!
 A pane of glass was interposed between wildflowers & cats.
 It solved the problem.

 RF planted climbers all round the garden.
 Some were perennial, like Ivy, Clematis & Honeysuckle.
 They left a structure behind them once summer had gone, to cover walls & fences.
 Some, like the Dark Ipomoea & Morning Glory ‘Heavenly Blue’, were tender & lasted only till first frosts.
 Each season he planted them again from seed & gave them an early start in his airing cupboard.

 RF brought canes back from the garden centre at Alexandra Palace & built the cane pergola, which straddled the tile path.
 It gave his blue climbers, Morning Glory ‘Heavenly Blue’ and Clematis ‘Perle d’Azur’, plenty of sunshine.

-Hoverflies took up positions under the overhang at eye level, only zipping out of the way at the last second as you walked through, darting straight back to their positions once you’d gone.
+Hoverflies staked out territory at eye level under the pergola, darting out of the way at the last second as you walked through.
+Once you had gone, they nipped straight back to their positions.

 Squirrels sprang from the hedge onto the top of the pergola & rested there.
 Bees buzzed slowly from one blue bloom to another.

-One day a long side branch of the Damson tree, heavy with plums, collapsed onto the Cane Pergola.
-We recruited friends, who helped with recovery operations.
-After plums were removed & smaller branches trimmed away to be added to the log pile, the fallen branch was tied back.
+One day a side branch of the old Damson tree, heavy with plums, collapsed onto the Cane Pergola.
+We recruited friends to help with the recovery.
+After plums were removed & small branches trimmed away, the still attached fallen branch was tied back.

 But the Pergola was never the same again.
 It blew down time & again in high winds.